goFrendiAsgard/GoIgniter/README.md

 * I made `application\views\modules\` to cache the original view.
 Whenever original view updated, and someone access the url, the cache will be updated.
 This is good, and I also check modification time of the file, so there is no unnecessary `write-to-disk` operation.
 But it surely add several micro seconds to response time.
 The same mechanism also works for asset (static file) management.

 * There might be some 'reinventing-the-wheel' thing here.

+* In ORM, you cannot set a record as a child of itself.